billyto/week/README.md

 # week
-Simple CLI to get the week of the year for a given date
+Simple CLI utility to return the ISO week number starting from 1.

 ## Use cases

 ```
-week  //Gives the week for today
+week  //The week of the year for today

-week [date] //Gives the week for [date]
+week [--date date] //Gives the week for 'date'
 ```

+## Suported Date formats
+* %d-%m-%Y

+* %d/%m/%Y

+* %d/%m

+* %d.%m

+---

-TODOs:
+### TODOs:

-[x] fix valid formats, no yeat first and right %xx descriptors [] CICD for release version
+[x] fix valid formats, no yeat first and right %xx descriptors

+[x] CICD for release version

 [] Better cli args descriptions

 [] Tests on ErrorParse